pmecpmec/Cosmiv/SETUP_COMPLETE.md

 # ✅ Setup Complete!

-Your Aiditor AI Highlight Editor is fully configured and ready to use!
+Your Cosmiv AI Gaming Montage Platform is fully configured and ready to use!

 ## 🎉 What's Been Completed